Morphological Classification of Radio Galaxies with wGAN-supported Augmentation: Discussion and Conclusion

 Following a visual inspection, we note that the generated images tend to have sharper edges, i.e. low intensity pixels directly next to high intensity pixels.
 This is not the case for real images, which are smeared due to detector resolution effects.
 Resolving these issues would yield even more realistic generated images.

-However, we do not observe issues known from other state-of-the-art generative networks in radio astronomy, such as different noise levels between generated and training data or pseudo-textures and pseudo-structures.
+However, we do not observe issues known from other state-of-the-art generative networks in radio astronomy.
+VAE-based models suffer from different noise levels between generated and training data or pseudo-textures and pseudo-structures (see e.g. \citet{Bastien_2021}).
 The results of this study therefore constitute a major improvement in generated image quality.

 This high quality of the images allows us to use them to improve the training of an external classifier, called \gls{wgan}-supported augmentation here.
 This represents an extension to realistic data of the studies done in \citet{GANplify_2021}, which showed that statistical information contained in a simplistic toy training data set can be augmented using generative models.
 Another extension of this study to more realistic data in the field of particle physics is given in \cite{Calomplification_2022}.